Heaven Knows (Jaki Graham album)

 Heaven Knows is the debut studio album by British soul singer Jaki Graham.
 It was released in September 1985 by EMI Records.

 Critical reception

 Paul Sexton of Record Mirror felt that "the sound's just that bit too fierce, too hi-tech almost, for her to shine", and that overall, "for the singles, excellent; for some of the rest, Jaki can and will do miles better".

+In Smash Hits, Chris Heath said the album contained "three great singles" including the title track, but added, "it's only a shame she's failed to rustle up a few more songs of that quality.
+Most of the rest - written not by Jakie but producer Derek Bramble - are nothing but bland, unmemorable sludge."